primeroIMS/PrimeroCPIMSUserGuide/UsersGuide.md

 ## Searching for Records Owned By Other Users

 Depending on your configuration, some users may have the ability to search for records owned by other users.
 In this case, the records are only visible in the list view.
 Clicking on a record in this view does not take the user to the view page for that record.
-Instead, the user can perform actions on the record from the list review.
+Instead, the user can perform actions on the record from the list view.

 ![](/img/image88.png)